Stress relievers: Tips to tame stress

-Physical activity pumps up your feel-good endorphins and refocuses your mind on your body's movements, improving your mood and helping the day's irritations fade away.
-Consider walking, jogging, gardening, house cleaning, biking, swimming, weightlifting or anything else that gets you active.
+Physical activity pumps up your feel-good endorphins and other natural neural chemicals that enhance your sense of well-being.
+Exercise also refocuses your mind on your body's movements, improving your mood and helping the day's irritations fade away.
+Consider walking, jogging, gardening, housecleaning, biking, swimming, weightlifting or anything else that gets you active.

 When you're stressed and irritable, your instinct may be to wrap yourself in a cocoon.
 Instead, reach out to family and friends and make social connections.

 Saying yes may seem like an easy way to keep the peace, prevent conflicts and get the job done right.
 But it may actually cause you internal conflict because your needs and those of your family come second, which can lead to stress, anger, resentment and even the desire to exact revenge.
-And that's not very calm and peaceful.
+And that's not a very calm and peaceful reaction.

 With its series of postures and controlled-breathing exercises, yoga is a popular stress reliever.
 Yoga brings together physical and mental disciplines to achieve peacefulness of body and mind, helping you relax and manage stress and anxiety.
 Try yoga on your own or find a class — you can find classes in most communities.
 Hatha yoga, in particular, is a good stress reliever because of its slower pace and easier movements.

 And the quality and amount of sleep you get affects your mood, energy level, concentration and overall functioning.
 If you have sleep troubles, make sure that you have a quiet, relaxing bedtime routine, listen to soothing music, put clocks away, and stick to a consistent schedule.

-9. Get musical
+Get musical and be creative

-If music isn't your thing, though, turn your attention to another hobby you enjoy, such as gardening, sewing, sketching — anything that requires you to focus on what you're doing rather than what you think you should be doing.
+If music isn't your thing, turn your attention to another hobby you enjoy, such as gardening, sewing, sketching — anything that requires you to focus on what you're doing rather than what you think you should be doing.

-Last Updated: 2010-09-28
+Last Updated: 2013-07-11